No9005/mini-moi/README.md

 <br>

 If you want to, you can edit & customize the detailed overview (maybe a customer just called you and requested a little change for tomorrow?).
-After editing (or not) you can download the presented summary and overview by clicking on the `Download report` button and **Mini Moi** will save it as an excel in your home directory under `~/mini-moi/delivery`. <br>
+After editing (or not) you can download the on-screen summary and overview by clicking on the `Download report` button and **Mini Moi** will save it as an excel in your home directory under `~/mini-moi/delivery`. <br>

 <br>

-You must have already seen the yellow button which says `Book`, right?
-This button saves the current overview (inclusive all your editing) to the 'Orders' table.
-This table tracks orders which where made in the past.
-It also triggers the calculation of the next delivery dates for your abos.
+You have probably seen the yellow button which says `Book`, right?
+This button saves the current overview (inclusive all your edits) to the 'Orders' table.
+This table stores the orders made in the past.
+It also triggers the calculation of the next delivery dates for your subscriptions.

 <br>